global-asp/asp-source/en/0015_together-were-strong.md

 ##
 On her sixth birthday she went to school.
-“You must choose an English name,” said the Presbyterian teacher, but Ntsiki liked her own name.
-“Why do I need a new name?” she asked.
+"You must choose an English name," said the Presbyterian teacher, but Ntsiki liked her own name.
+"Why do I need a new name?" she asked.
 The teacher scowled and read the names aloud:
-“Adah, Agnes, Albertina, Anna.”
+"Adah, Agnes, Albertina, Anna."
 What did they mean?
 Ntsiki liked the long name best.